mhannum72/mylunch/README.md

 todo
 ====

+* If there's a title, center the title under the picture.
+Otherwise, put the name of the meal + the date it was (or maybe uploaded .. ?).
+Or maybe just leave it completely empty ..

 * Maybe the picture should be centered on a grey background - it would look the way that it will be displayed in the carousel.